 not from the Postal stories of her friend Thurn & Taxis

 but from someone elso.

-Arriving in Paris as a secret agent for her country Brazil
+1938 Arriving in Paris as a Brazilian secret agent

 the fashion designer Coco Chanel.